3mdeb/verified-boot/verified_boot_main.md

 Currently supported boot modes are[^1]:
 * `PERSISTENT mode USER` - provides persistency for user files.
-The user operates with standard permissions, but they're not allowed to escalate privileges (eg. by executing `sudo` command).
-All locations remain writeable including `/tmp` and `/dev/shm`.
+The user operates with standard permissions, but they're not allowed to escalate privileges (e.g. by executing `sudo` command).
+All locations remain writable including `/tmp` and `/dev/shm`.
-* `LIVE mode USER` - serves similar tole to `PERSISTENT mode USER` with the difference that all not-persistent changes are lost during reboot.
+* `LIVE mode USER` - serves similar role to `PERSISTENT mode USER` with the difference that any changes made to the filesystem are not persistent and will be lost during reboot.
 * `PERSISTENT mode SYSMAINT` - Grants access to special system maintenance account, which can escalate privileges in order to perform administrative tasks.
 Provides a full persistence.